gr1efzin/blogit/README.md

 - **`DIRECT_DATABASE_URL`** (used by Prisma config)
 - **`JWT_SECRET`**

-Wrangler will load secrets from `backend/.env` when running locally (do not commit secrets).
+Wrangler will load secrets from `backend/.env` when running locally.

 ## Run locally (pnpm)